Paul Henri Balluet d'Estournelles de Constant: Biography

 Estournelles de Constant wrote historical and political works and even dabbled in playwriting.
 In addition, he was a regular contributor to the newspapers Le Temps, La Revue de Paris, and La Revue des deux mondes.
 Married to an American, Daisy Sedgwick Berend, he also travelled extensively in and wrote about the United States.

 Estournelles de Constant's name may be encountered in numerous variants; the article title reflects the form standardized by the Bibliothèque nationale de France.

 From 1904, and more officially from 1905, Paul d'Estournelles de Constant chaired the Association de Conciliation Internationale, with which he tried to influence international policies towards arbitration, disarmament and peace16.

+Estournelles de Constant was elected an International Member of the American Philosophical Society in 1907.

 In 1899, then in 1907, Paul d'Estournelles de Constant represented France, with Léon Bourgeois and Louis Renault, at the Hague Conferences.
 Its aim is to work for the peaceful settlement of international conflicts by promoting mediation, and especially international arbitration.
 He helped Léon Bollée, the main supporter of the American Wilbur Wright, an aviation pioneer, in his aeronautical experiments carried out between August 8, 1908 and January 2, 1909, at Le Mans and in Sarthe, on the Hunaudières racecourse then at the Auvours military camp.

 Paul d'Estournelles de Constant receives the Nobel Peace Prize on December 10, 1909, jointly with the Belgian deputy Auguste Beernaert, for their efforts in the construction of international law, in particular in the organization of the conferences of The Hague of 1899 and 1907 which lead to the creation of a Permanent Court of Arbitration17.
-He was the third Frenchman to receive this distinction after Frédéric Passy, in 1901, and Louis Renault, in 190718.
+He was the third Frenchman to receive this distinction after Frédéric Passy, in 1901, and Louis Renault, in 1907.
 The news of this appointment had little echo in the national press, because only the newspaper La Croix announced it on the front page.
 17.